contensis/contensis.github.io/docs-src/content-types/field-editors/editor-quote.md

 # Quote field editor
-The quote field editor is an editor that allows you to record quotes and a source citation within an entry.
-Its handy when you want to include a quote from a customer in a case study or a famous quote in a blog post.
+The quote field editor allows you to record quote and a source citation within an entry.
+It's handy when you want to include a quote from a customer in a case study or a famous quote in a blog post.
 The source citation is optional.

 ## Settings
 | Setting name | Summary|